SamyPesse/glass.py/README.md

 #### Emulator

-Enable the emulator (which will run at localhost:8080/emulator), emulator user can be identified by his token : "emulator"
+Enable the emulator (which will run at localhost:8080/emulator/index.html), emulator user can be identified by his token : "emulator".
+Emulator is not working yet and it's based on https://github.com/Scarygami/mirror-api

 ```python
 app.emulator = True